adamsilver/fdpb/01-Register.md

 []()

 These are just a few of the problems with inline validation.
-The others are documented in more detail in Inline Validation is Problematic[^].
+The others are documented in Inline Validation is Problematic[^].

-If we want to stop users seeing a lot of errors, then we can do so by:
+If users find lots of error hard to deal with, then we can minimise this by:

 - Removing unnecessary fields—we've done this already.
 - Ensuring fields have clear guidance—we've done this too.
 - Using One Thing Per Page—we'll discuss this in the next chapter.

-In any case, designing the perfect inline validation experience is nigh on impossible.
+In any case, designing a ‘perfect’ inline validation experience is nigh on impossible.

 #### Disabling the submit button until valid

 Another form of instant feedback is by disabling the submit button until the form is valid.
 The user types like normal, and when all the fields becomes valid, the submit button is enabled.

-Whilst this feedback is instant, the feedback is ambiguous and suffers from the following problems:

-- Disabled buttons are afforded by being ‘greyed out’.
-But this gives the button low contrast making it hard to read.
+Whilst this feedback is instant, the feedback itself is ambiguous and suffers from two main problems.
+Firstly, disabled buttons are afforded by the ‘greyed out’ treatment, but this is hard to read.

-- If there is something wrong, the user won't know why.
-As there is no feedback, the user is left to guess which field is wrong and why.
+More importantly, if there is an error, the user won't be told why.
+They're left to guess which fields are erroneous, and even worse they won't know how to fix it.

-Instead, we'll allow users to submit when they wish and provide feedback accordingly.
-This ensures that the system can respond and help users progress.

 #### Checklist affirmation pattern

-The last type of instant feedback is what I'm calling checklist affirmation.
+The last type of instant feedback is what we might call checklist affirmation.
 Like inline validation, it provides feedback as the user types.
 Except, instead of showing *errors* it marks each rule as correct.

 Mailchimp's sign up form uses this technique: